sina22r/Cisco-IOS-Command-Reference/Volumes/Volume01-IOS-Fundamentals/01_Basic_IOS_Commands.md

 # quit

-Syntax
+Syntax:

 quit

-Example
+Example:

 Router# quit

-Connection closed.
+Connection closed by foreign host.

-What it does
+What it does:

 Ends the current CLI session.
-On most Cisco IOS platforms, it behaves the same as the `logout` command.
+On most Cisco IOS devices, it performs the same function as `logout`.

 ------------------------------------------------------------

 # configure terminal

-Syntax
+Syntax:

 configure terminal

-Example
+Example:

 Router# configure terminal

 Router(config)#

-What it does
+What it does:

 Enters Global Configuration mode, where most device configuration tasks are performed.